top of page

 The Team

-Featherston Booktown's Operations Team include Mary Biggs (Operations Manager), Pete Monk (Accounts/Events Manager), Denver Grenell (Marketing Coordinator), Yvonne Way (Events Manage
+Featherston Booktown's Operations Team include Mary Biggs (Operations Manager), Yvonne Way (Events Manage

-r/Administration Assistant), Hannah Sellars (Volunteer Captain), Melissa Mead (Young Readers Programme Assistant), Scilla Askew (Buskers Coordinator), Chris Miller (Designer/Webmaster), Jessie Alsop (Booklover's Trail App Creator) and John O'Reilly (Administration Assistant).
+r/Administration Assistant), Pete Monk (Finance Manager/IT Administrator), Hannah Sellars (Volunteer Captain), Melissa Stockley (Young Readers Programme Assistant), Scilla Askew (Administrator), Chris Miller (Designer/Webmaster) and Jessie Alsop (Booklover's Trail App Creator).
 Jean McDowall is the Mrs Blackwell's Mother's Day Afternoon Tea Director and Angie Smith is the Country Tea & Cakes and Food Trucks Director.

 The prolific, widely-published and much-celebrated writer, Joy Cowley, is the Patron of Featherston Booktown.
 Featherston Booktown's Founding Kaumātua, Lincoln Gould, was the Board's original Chair from 2014-2017.